awsdocs/amazon-connect-admin-guide/doc_source/set-contact-attributes.md

 ## Description<a name="set-contact-attributes-description"></a>
 + Stores key\-value pairs as contact attributes\.
-+ Contact attributes are accessible by other areas of Amazon Connect, such as Contact Trace Records \(CTRs\)\.
++ Contact attributes are accessible by other areas of Amazon Connect, such as contact records\.

   For more information about how to use contact attributes, see [Use Amazon Connect contact attributes](connect-contact-attributes.md)\.